Magnitude homology of enriched categories and metric spaces: The geometric interpretation of magnitude homology

-On the other hand, and perhaps more interestingly, $\hmag_2(X)$ can be nonzero if $X$ is convex but not geodetic.
-In this case, $\hmag_2(X)$ detects the ``failure of geodeticy'', which intuitively says something about whether pairs of points can be connected by multiple distinct geodesics.
+On the other hand, and perhaps more interestingly, $H_{2,*}(X)$ can be nonzero if $X$ is Menger convex but not geodetic.
+In this case, $H_{2,*}(X)$ detects the ``failure of geodeticity'', which intuitively says something about whether pairs of points can be connected by multiple distinct geodesics.

 \begin{eg} Let $X=S^1$ with the geodesic metric (\emph{not} the subspace metric induced from $\R^2$), scaled so that the distance between two points is the angle between them.
-This is Menger convex, and indeed geodesic, so that $\hmag_1(X)=0$.
+This is Menger convex, and indeed geodesic, so that $H_{1,*}(X)=0$.

 A point $y$ is between $x$ and $z$ exactly when it lies on the \emph{shorter} arc connecting $x$ and $z$.
 If $x$ and $z$ are antipodal, then every point $y$ is between $x$ and $z$.
 Moreover, of three distinct points $x,y,z$, either exactly one of them is between the other two, or none of them is between the other two.